-The kernel normally contains hyper-parameters such as the length-scale, the signal variance, and the noise variance.
-These are usually not assumed to be known but rather are learned from the data.
-As the posterior distribution over the hyper-parameters is generally difficult to obtain, full Bayesian inference of the hyper-parameters is generally not used.
-Instead, a point estimate of the hyper-parameters is usually computed by maximising the marginal (log) likelihood.
-This is similar to parameter estimation by maximum likelihood and is also referred to as type-II maximum likelihood (ML-II, cf Williams and Rasmussen, 2006).
+The kernel usually contains hyper-parameters such as the length-scale, signal variance, and noise variance, which are unknown and need to be inferred from the data.
+As the posterior distribution over the hyper-parameters is non-trivial to obtain, full Bayesian inference of the hyper-parameters is not frequently used in practice.
+Instead, common practice is to obtain point estimates of

+$^{3}\,$ This is also sometimes referred to as the "kernel trick".